The Port Road Drainage Project is designed to help reduce the risk of flooding on Port Road.

 Like the Water Proofing the West - Stage 1 (WPW) Project, the Port Road Drainage Project (Stage 2 – complete and Stage 3) will have long term benefits for the community in mitigating the risk of flooding to the area.

-The City of Charles Sturt has been working with the Department of Environment, Water and Natural Resources (DEWNR), the Adelaide and Mount Lofty Ranges Natural Resource Management Board (AMLRNRMB) and the Stormwater Management Authority (SMA) for several years to provide a sustainable, non-potable water supply and reduced flood risks within the City of Charles Sturt area.
+This work as been over several years with the Department of Environment, Water and Natural Resources (DEWNR), the Adelaide and Mount Lofty Ranges Natural Resource Management Board (AMLRNRMB) and the Stormwater Management Authority (SMA).

 As with PRD Stage 2, the removal of some existing vegetation is required.
 Stage 3 will see the removal of 52 regulated or significant trees, as well as a number of smaller trees, bushes and shrubs.

 After the drainage installation, and as part of the landscaping works, more than 450 trees, 7,300 plants and nearly 60,000m2 turf together with associated irrigation will be installed, completing the upgraded median from Old Port Road through to King Street.